-With the blessing of the BLM, we have added a new trail to the mix for 2018.
-It is called Deadman Springs, rated a 3 on our trail rating system, it has been added to offer something new for some of our returning visitors.
+We added a new trail to the mix in 2019.
+It is called Buttes & Towers, rated a 3 on our trail rating system, it has been added to offer something new for some of our returning visitors.
 As with all of our trails this one has been chosen for its variety of scenery and level of obstacles to challenge your driving skills.
-You can see a complete description of the trail on page 94.
+You can see a complete description of the trail on page 72.